bmoshe/bootcamp-backend/chapters/Chapter 3 - Controllers.md

 receives as a response, once the actions are complete.

 ## Part 1 - The TaskLists Controller
+We're going to start by implementing the `TaskListsController`.
+The controller will encapsulate all the actions related to the `TaskList` model.
+To render the response back to the frontend, it'll use the `TaskListSerializer`.

+For reference, the frontend needs to be able to:
+ - View all of the User's Task Lists
+ - Fetch a specific Task List, by its ID
+ - Create a new Task List
+ - Edit an existing Task List
+ - Delete a Task List

 ## Using Controller Generators
 To get started, we'll be using Rails' generators to scaffold our controller.